ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 ### Add a Markdown Block

-Markdown blocks are free-text blocks that accept Markdown syntax and allow you to provide direction, context, or expectations to Reading Group members about content collected into the Group or how to engage with it as a group.
+Markdown blocks are free-text blocks that accept Markdown syntax and allow you to provide direction, context, or expectations to Reading Group members about content collected into the Group or how you expect the group to engage with that content.

 Markdown blocks differ from Category content blocks in that they do not contain project content from the Manifold instance.

 Markdown blocks can be added to a Reading Group landing page and ordered alongside other Markdown and Category content blocks.
-To do so, select the **Add Markdown Block** button beside the the **Create a new category** textbox.
-As soon as you do, a new, empty block will appear in the block list below the button.
+To do so, select the **Markdown** button beside the the **Category** button beneath the **Add A New Block** heading.
+This will open a modal where you can provide an optional title and then, in the textbox labeled **Block Content**, the actual content you want to save to the block.

 Each listing has the same three button options that Category content blocks have, described in the [Create a New Category section](../using/reading_groups.md#create-a-new-category) above.
 You will use the **Edit Button** to add content to the block.